lmchvz/SQL-Challenge/README.md

-## SQL Challenge - Employee Database: A Mystery in Two Parts
+## SQL Challenge - Employee Database

-### Project Description:
+The objective of this research project is to analyze the corporation’s employees from the 1980s and 1990s.
+The employee data is saved in¬¬ [6 separate CSV files](EmployeeSQL/data)

-The objective of this challenge is to design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data by perforing the following steps:
+After reviewing the data, first I used the Data Modeling Tool QuickDBD to create a diagram to plan my SQL Tables The objective of this challenge is to design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data by perforing the following steps:

 #### 1. Data Modeling:
 Inspect the CSVs and sketch out an ERD of the tables using the tool QuickDBD [http://www.quickdatabasediagrams.com]
 #### 2. Data Engineering: